Comparing Digital Signage Softwares

 What is Digital Signage?

-Digital signage uses a mix of hardware components (PC, Android device, System on Chip – SoC), some type of display (LED, LCD, projector, etc.) and CMS software to deliver live news, information and media content to an audience.
+Digital signage uses a mix of hardware components (PCs, Android devices, Servers etc.), some type of display (LED, LCD, SoC Display, Projector, etc.) and digital signage software to deliver live news, information and media content to an audience.

 Why is Digital Signage so popular?

-Digital signage’s popularity has taken off in the past 15 years due to many factors.
-For starters, hardware components have become smaller, better and cheaper.
+The popularity of digital signage has taken off in the past 15 years due to many factors.
+For starters, hardware components have become smaller, better, and cheaper.
 What once required a full-tower PC hidden in a wiring closet, has now shrunk smaller than your average TV remote.
 System on Chip “smart” displays even have the computer embedded inside them.
 Today, SoC displays deliver the same performance as a full-fledged PC, and some may soon exceed these capabilities with better playback quality and 4K content support.

 CMS software has evolved a lot since the industry’s early days.
 Today’s CMS software is easier to install, use, and manage than the early products.
-There are still products that are more complex and require specific technical expertise, but the trend is leaning towards user friendliness.
+There are still products that are more complex and require specific technical expertise, but the trend is leaning toward user-friendliness.

 When you put it all together, it’s easy to see why the sector has taken off and become so popular.